trobert42/transcendence/README.md

 When the containers are done building up and are running, you go to your chrome browser (firefox also works) and write on the URL bar "localhost:3000" to access to the application.

 ## Screenshots

+## 💬
+Big thanks to Antoine, Pierre, Elsie and Cyril!
+We ended the final project together, we can be proud :D It was a wonderful group experience.
+I think we gained valuable experience in collaboration, problem-solving, and technical skills development.
+I really feel a sense of accomplishment and satisfaction in seeing our project come to fruition despite the challenges we faced along the way !